thorpej/pg68k/cpu030/README.md

 related signals (/CBREQ and /CBACK), but does not participate in them at this time.
 This is something that may be added later.

-Throughout this section, you might find it handy to have a copy of [dramctl.v](cpld-files/dramctl.v) handy.
+Throughout this section, you might find it useful to have a copy of [dramctl.v](cpld-files/dramctl.v) handy.

 DRAM controllers are not particularly complex, logically, but they use